Sid Vicious: The Flowers of Romance and Siouxsie and the Banshees (1976)

 In June 1976, Vicious went to a Sex Pistols concert at the 100 Club.
-Nick Kent, who had played guitar with the Sex Pistols early on and had left music to become an NME music critic and champion of punk rock (and who was Hynde's boyfriend), was also there, and was apparently blocking Vicious' view.
+Nick Kent, who had played guitar with the Sex Pistols early on and had left music to become an NME music critic and champion of punk rock (and who was Hynde's boyfriend), was also there, and was apparently blocking Vicious's view.
 Vicious, high on speed, lashed Kent's head with a rusted motorcycle chain which, according to Hynde, he carried with him.
 The incident was reported in the papers but no charges were laid.

-Although the songs they wrote would later be performed by other bands, The Flowers of Romance did not perform live, or record any music.
-But Vicious came to the attention of members of The Damned.
-He was considered, along with Dave Vanian, for the position of lead singer, but Vicious failed to show for the audition.
-Vicious contended that Vanian and his associates had intentionally withheld information about the audition to ensure that Vicious missed the audition.
+Although the songs they wrote would later be performed by other bands, the Flowers of Romance did not perform live, or record any music.
+But Vicious came to the attention of members of the Damned.
+He was considered, along with Dave Vanian, for the position of lead singer, but Vicious failed to show up for the audition.

-On 20 September 1976, Vicious appeared with Siouxsie and the Banshees, playing drums at their first gig at the 100 Club Punk Special in London's Oxford Street, a two-day festival co-founded by McLaren.
-The following day, Vicious went to The Damned's performance.
+On 20 September 1976, Vicious appeared with Siouxsie and the Banshees, playing drums only at their first set at the 100 Club Punk Special in London's Oxford Street, a two-day festival co-founded by McLaren.
+The following day, Vicious went to the Damned's performance.
 Drunk and high on amphetamines, he hurled his glass at the stage, attempting to strike Vanian.
-He missed, the glass shattered against a pillar and blinded a woman in one eye.
+He missed, and the glass shattered against a pillar and blinded a woman in one eye.
 Vicious was arrested and imprisoned at Ashford Remand Centre.
 Westwood and Albertine visited Vicious in prison, with Albertine bringing the book Helter Skelter as a gift.